40 Outdoor Woodworking Projects for Beginners

 Patio Garden Pond and Planter

 This classic backyard game is easy and inexpensive to make yourself.
 And with legs that fold up, it’s easy to tote along for tailgating, camping and more.
-Plus, watch the video tutorial for a quick how-to!
+Watch the video tutorial for a quick how-to!

 Pedestal Picnic Table